 If you have time, have a look at the full video of Paul Reiffer below.

-Do you have any suggestions, additions, is this post out of date, or have you found any mistakes?
-Then we look forward to your comment.
+If you have any suggestions, additions, if this post is out of date, or if you have found any mistakes, we look forward to your comment.
 You are welcome to share this post.
 We are very grateful for every recommendation.